 Q&A:

-• Q: What spiritual lesson does Yasodhara begin to learn from her grief?
+Q: What does she learn from grief?

-Chapter 3: Meeting with the Buddha Again
+Chapter 3: Meeting the Buddha Again

 Q&A: